learnwithgurpreet/react-autocomplete/README.md

 generate the render tree for each item in the dropdown menu. `styles` is an optional set of styles that can be applied to improve the look/feel of the items in the dropdown menu.

+#### `numberOfResultsAvailableCopy`: string (optional)
+Default value: 'Autocomplete results are available below.'

+A string that will be added to the notification that tells the screen reader user the amount of results available.

 #### `autoHighlight: Boolean` (optional)
 Default value: `true`